simonen/obsidian/LINUX 1/DATABASES/MARIADB/Test a Remote Database Connection with PHP.md

 ```

 Test the connection.
-Use php to make sure it can properly connect to the db.
+Use PHP to make sure it can properly connect to the db.
 Curl does not test for db conn.

-$ php index.php
 ```
 [root@vpnserver html]# php /var/www/index.php
 Connected Successfully
-[root@vpnserver html]
 ```